diksha820521/superstore-analytics-dashboard/README.md

 # 📊 Superstore Analytics Dashboard

-An interactive business intelligence dashboard built using React, Vite, and Recharts to analyze retail sales performance using the Superstore Sales dataset sourced from Kaggle.
+An interactive business intelligence dashboard built using React, Vite and Recharts to analyze retail sales performance using the Superstore Sales dataset sourced from Kaggle.

 ---